Zygomatic Implants · Hospital-Based Surgery · Head of Implantology Dr. Tran Thanh Phong · Last reviewed May 2026

 Start Here

 Tell us your history, prior denture or implant attempts, recent CBCT if you have one, medical considerations.
-Our implant team reviews every request and tells you honestly whether zygomatic surgery is appropriate, with brand recommendation, treatment plan and price estimate at no cost and no obligation.
+Our implant team reviews every request personally and replies with an honest assessment of whether zygomatic surgery is appropriate, with brand recommendation, treatment plan and price estimate, at no cost and no obligation.
+If a simpler protocol fits your case, we will say so.